mikarinneoracle/sw-appliance/README.md

 Do <i>sudo mkdir /var/lib/mongodb</i> to create this.

 Next follow <a href="http://docs.oracle.com/en/cloud/iaas/storage-appliance-cloud/sfsug/mounting-appliance-filesystems-client-instances.html">these</a> steps to complete the NFS mounting.
 When adding the mounting point to /etc/fstab it's best to use tabs between values.
+For example:

+<i>sudo vi /etc/fstab</i>
+100.96.333.14:/fileSystemMika    /var/lib/mongodb    nfs    vers=4

 After saving do <i>sudo mount -a</i>.